Teatulia Organic Teas: Product line

-Herbal tea: Teatulia's herbal infusions are not considered true teas because they do not come from the Camellia sinensis plant; they are a blend of other plants, herbs, and leaves grown in Teatulia's garden.
-Teatulia has three varieties in its line of herbal teas: peppermint, ginger, chamomile, and lemongrass.
+Herbal teas: Teatulia's herbal infusions are blended from plants, herbs, and leaves grown in the garden rather than from the Camellia sinensis plant.
+Varieties include peppermint, ginger, chamomile, and lemongrass.

-Fine-cut teas: In May 2013, Teatulia launched a line of organic, fine-cut teas.
-They are a blend of tea from Teatulia's garden as well as other organic, like-minded tea farms.
-The tea leaves are finely ground instead of the whole leaves.
-Teatulia has five varieties of fine-cut teas: black, Earl Grey, green, jasmine green, chamomile and lemongrass.
+Fine-cut teas: In May 2013, Teatulia launched a line of fine-cut teas blending tea from its own garden with tea from other certified organic farms.
+The leaves are finely ground rather than kept whole.
+Varieties include black, Earl Grey, green, jasmine green, chamomile, and lemongrass.

-Iced tea: Teatulia's line of iced teas are blended with fine-cut teas and herbs that are grown in Teatulia's garden as well as other like-minded tea gardens, and are packaged in one-ounce portion packs that brew one gallon of iced tea.
-Teatulia has four varieties of iced teas: signature black, ginger green, pomegranate green, and hibiscus berry.
+Iced teas: Teatulia's iced tea line is packaged in one-ounce portion packs sized to brew one gallon.
+Varieties include signature black, ginger green, pomegranate green, and hibiscus berry.